skris56uic/cs580_final_project/Solution_7/Report.md

 ## Part 4: Experimental Comparison

 I ran the algorithms on a synthetic dataset with $N=2000$ tuples per relation.
+The code can be found in `Solution.js`.

 | Algorithm | Running Time | Asymptotic Complexity |
 | :--- | :--- | :--- |